cytechmobile/radicle-migration-tool/README.md

 # Run the migration
 docker run -it -v .:/root/config -v ~/.radicle:/root/.radicle -v $SSH_AUTH_SOCK:/ssh-agent radicle-github-migrate issues
 ```
-As you can see, in order for the `docker run` command to run properly the following volumes are required:
+To ensure that the `docker run` command executes successfully, the following volumes are required:
-* `.:/root/config`: It allows the tool to write a store.properties file in your current directory in order to keep its state among subsequent runs.
+* `.:/root/config`: This allows the tool to write a `store.properties` file in your current directory, which helps maintain its state across subsequent runs.
-* `~/.radicle:/root/.radicle`: It allows the tool to access your radicle path.
-In case the `rad path` command returns another path update the volume respectively.
+* `~/.radicle:/root/.radicle`: This enables the tool to access your Radicle path.
+If the `rad path` command returns a different path, please update the volume accordingly.
-* `$SSH_AUTH_SOCK:/ssh-agent`: It allows the application to access your ssh agent for authorizing the sessions
+* `$SSH_AUTH_SOCK:/ssh-agent`: This allows the application to access your SSH agent for session authorization.

-The image assumes that your radicle-httpd service runs by default at `http://172.17.0.1:8080/api`, where `172.17.0.1` is the IP of the host from inside the docker container.
-You can change it by using the available environment variables or cli options.
+The image assumes that your `radicle-httpd` service runs by default at `http://172.17.0.1:8080/api`, where `172.17.0.1` represents the IP address of the host from inside the Docker container.
+If you need to change this default configuration, you can utilize the available environment variables or CLI options provided.

-Finally, you can pass any environment variable by using the -e option of the docker run command: `docker run -e LOG_LEVEL=DEBUG`
+Lastly, you have the option to pass any environment variable using the -e option of the docker run command.
+For example: `docker run -e LOG_LEVEL=DEBUG`.

 ### Environment Variables
 You can pass any of the command line options via environment variables.
 Here is the complete list of the supported environment variables: